ci-companeros/lazydog/README.md

 ## Structure (How does it work?)

-> `Help Text - to be removed:`
-> *Goal*: Organize how users will navigate and interact with the application.
-Establish a logical hierarchy of content and features.
->
-> *Activities*:
->
-> - Plan information architecture (how content is structured).
-> - Define workflows, navigation flows, and content organization.
-> - Create wireframes or basic UI layout.
->
-> *Output*: Site maps, user flow diagrams, and a clear blueprint of how the application will be structured.

-The platform features user authentication, resource categorization, and search functionality, allowing users to interact with educational content.
-Logged-in users can submit resources, rate them, and leave comments, creating a feedback loop for what content is most helpful.
+The platform includes key features such as user authentication, resource categorization, and search functionality, all of which enhance user interaction with educational content.
+Logged-in users can contribute resources, rate them, and leave comments, creating an interactive feedback loop that highlights the most useful resources.

+This section provides an overview of the platform’s structure, including user workflows, visual layout (wireframes), and database design (ERD), which together guide the user experience and data flow throughout the application.

 <details>
   <summary><strong>Platform Structure</strong></summary>